-The Ingenuity of the Viet Cong: Home-Made Weapons.
+The Viet Cong’s Home-Made Weapons.

 Above Photo: a Viet Cong home-made hand grenade, brought back from the Vietnam War (Unattributed, flikr).